JohannesVolk/Testing-Deep-Learning-Models/README.md

 <center><img src="imgs/detection.png" width="750" height="750" /></center>

-I can be concluded that the adversarial attack on the lower image causes a strong deviation from the recorded behaviour that is usually observed with other images of the predicted class.
+It can be concluded that the adversarial attack on the lower image causes a strong deviation from the recorded behaviour that is usually observed with other images of the predicted class.

 ## Conclusion